thedxt/Powershell/Single-Task/README.md

 ## Win 11 Taskbar Left
 Set the taskbar to the left in Windows 11

+## chkdsk_reboot.ps1
+Runs chkdsk on C drive on next reboot and reboots the PC

 ## files folder export
 will list out all the files and folders to a csv file for the path that you give it.